 If you encounter any problems with your purchase, then please contact us for assistance

-Ian Grieve is a Microsoft® Most Valuable Professional for Microsoft Dynamics GP and is also a certified Dynamics CRM consultant specializing in the delivery of Microsoft Dynamics GP and CRM projects.
-He is a senior consultant at Perfect Image Ltd., a Microsoft Partner and VAR in the North East of England.
+Ian Grieve is a Microsoft® Most Valuable Professional for Microsoft Dynamics GP and is an Advanced Credentialed Professional in Microsoft Dynamics GP by the Association of Dynamics Professionals.
+He is the ERP Practice Manager at Perfect Image Ltd., a Microsoft Partner and VAR in the North East of England.

 Ian has worked with Microsoft Dynamics GP since 2003 and, over the years since then, has dealt with all aspects of the product life-cycle from presales, to implementation, to technical and functional training, to post go-live support and subsequent upgrades and process reviews.

-Ian is the co-author of Microsoft Dynamics GP 2013 Cookbook, author of Microsoft Dynamics GP 2013 Financial Management, produced the Microsoft Dynamics GP Techniques online learning course and was the technical reviewer for both Microsoft Dynamics CRM 2011 Applications (MB2-868) Certification Guide and Microsoft Dynamics CRM 2011 Cookbook.
+Ian is the author of Microsoft Dynamics GP 2013 Financial Management, Microsoft Dynamics GP Workflow 2.0 and Implementing the Microsoft Dynamics GP Web Client, co-author of Microsoft Dynamics GP 2013 Cookbook and Microsoft Dynamics GP 2016 Cookbook, produced the Microsoft Dynamics GP Techniques online learning course and was the technical reviewer for several Microsoft Dynamics CRM books published by Packt Publishing.